 Zaevion Dobson showed this

 No Greater Love Bible Verse

 On December 18, 2015, a Fulton Falcon Football player, Zaevion Dobson #24, died by a shooting.
-He died saving three girls from gun fire.
+He died saving the lives of three young girls from gunfire.
 He gave his life for another person.
-That is truly love right there.
-The Bible says there is no greater love than that.
-Zaevion was 15 years old.
-He gave up his life to save three girls.
+That is truly loving right there!
+The Bible even tells us that there is no greater love than that.
+Zaevion was 15 years old at that time.

 I am an alumni of Fulton High School in Knoxville, TN.
 I graduated high school in 1995.
 I think this has hit the community big time.
 I ask that you pray for Fulton, the community, the three girls he saved and the family of Zaevion Dobson and those affected by this tragedy.
 This also I am sure has also hit all alumni of Fulton too.

 I know hearing about Dobson has touched my heart.
 I wanted to share this with my readers, but prayed about what to say, that is why it took me two days to share this story on Courageous Christian Father.
 I prayed God would lead me in the words that need to be said in this post.

 Dobson family you were and are in prayers!
 You were mentioned in prayers today in church at Piedmont Baptist Church in Dandridge, TN.
 I am sure you have been lifted up in prayers Nationwide too.
 God bless you and your family.

 We see this kind of love all the time.
 We even see this kind of love with our military.
 There has been many men and women who died to save our freedoms here in America.
 I am sure there are plenty of people around that shield people around them to save them and it cost them their life.
 Dobson died a hero saving these three young ladies.
 I pray these young ladies see this as God watching over them and they use this for the benefit of the Kingdom of God.